jpswade/jpswade.github.io/_posts/2008-01-22-so-how-did-i-get-infected-in-the-first-place.md

 If you purchased a retail machine from manufacturers such as HP, Dell, Compaq, Packard Bell, Acer, Fujitsu, please ensure you have run their &#8220;Update Software&#8221; program.
 If you are unsure, I recommend contacting them and asking them how you can ensure you have the latest version of the software they supplied with your machine.

-Ensure that any software you have installed is the very latest version, you can check by visiting the vendor&#8217;s website.
+Ensure that any software you have installed is the very latest version, you can check by visiting the vendor's website.

 Additionally, it is important that you keep your anti virus and anti-spyware software up-to-date, failing to do this will leave your system vulnerable to infection.